visheshd/claude-devcontainer/README.md

 cdc init
 ```

+> ⚠️ **Security Notice**: This will create a DevContainer that mounts your personal `~/.claude` directory (containing API tokens, settings, and credentials).
+See [Security & Privacy Notice](#-security--privacy-notice) for details and opt-out instructions.

 ### 5. Create Feature Worktrees (Recommended Workflow)
 ```bash
 # Create worktrees for feature development (all commands work identically)